kubevault/kubevault/docs/guides/secret-engines/kv/csi-driver.md

 > Don't have Vault CLI?
 Download and configure it as described [here](/docs/guides/vault-server/vault-server.md#enable-vault-cli)

-You can find the name of the auth method role in the AppBinding's `spec.parameters.policyControllerRole`.
+You can find the name of the auth method role in the AppBinding's `spec.parameters.vaultRole`.
 Let's list the token policies assigned for `vault` service account:

 ```console
 $ vault read auth/kubernetes/role/vault-policy-controller